California State University Stanislaus

 I'll grade your oral presentations based on the thoroughness and depth with which you address your topic as well as the clarity, accuracy and style of your presentation.
 You'll get a grade between 0 and 100 for each.

 You'll get two participation credits for each time you attend a presentation and turn in an acceptable critique sheet.
-You'll get one participation credit for each time you attend a presentation and turn in an unacceptable critique sheet.
+You'll get one participation credit for each time you attend a presentation and turn in an acceptable critique sheet.
 I'll compute your number of satisfactory critiques as a percentage of two times the number of credits, and this percentage will be your participation grade.
 (If you show up late for a presentation and interrupt the speaker, you will receive a half-credit for that day.)

 You will receive credit (a grade of "CR") for the course if